ICA Pre-Conference: What Comes After Disinformation Studies?

 Keynote: Paula Chakravartty

-Dr. Paula Chakravartty is Associate Professor at New York University.
+Dr. Paula Chakravartty is an Associate Professor at New York University.
 Her books include Race, Empire and the Crisis of the Subprime (Johns Hopkins University Press, 2013), Media Policy and Globalization (Edinburgh University Press, 2006), and Global Communications: Towards a Transcultural Political Economy (Rowman & Littlefield Publishers, 2008).
 Her current research focuses on race and caste in the discipline of Communication, racial capitalism and global media infrastructures, and migrant mobility and justice.
 She serves as the Vice President of the NYU Association for University Professors (AAUP).

 Moira Weigel (Northeastern University)